 Yes, if you are part of this outbreak linked to chain Restaurant A, you can sue for compensation.
 Your lawsuit can seek money for medical bills, future medical expenses, lost income, pain and suffering, emotional distress and other damages.

-If you were part of the the E. coli outbreak linked to Gold Medal flour, you can sue General Mills for compensation.
+If you were part of the E. coli outbreak linked to Gold Medal flour, you can sue General Mills for compensation.

 Avoid Raw Flour